ColoradoDemography/Jobs_Base_County/README.md

-# AgeMap
+# JobSectorMap
-Colorado State Demography Office Age WebMap
+Colorado State Demography Office Job Sector WebMap

-A map to show changes in age groups in Colorado by county and year
+A map to show jobs by sector in Colorado by county